-Freedom Week is five-day seminar hosted by the Institute for Liberal Studies to give participants a chance to explore the ideas of liberty with the help of professors from universities in Canada and the United States.
-The seminar is designed for those who wish to learn more about classical liberal and libertarian ideas in areas like economics, philosophy, law, and public policy.
+Freedom Week is a five-day intellectual adventure that gives participants a chance to explore the ideas of liberty.
+By taking part in Freedom Week you will have an opportunity to learn more about classical liberal ideas in areas like economics, philosophy, law, and public policy from a faculty of distinguished professors.
 The curriculum has been designed to engage students who are new to these ideas, as well as those with a bit more experience.

-There is no charge to attend.
-All students who are accepted will have accommodations and meals provided by the Institute for Liberal Studies.
-In return, they are expected to attend, and fully participate in, all seminar sessions.
-Students are responsible for the cost of their own travel to the seminar.
+There is no charge to take part in Freedom Week.
+Participants are selected through a competitive application process.
+All participants will have accommodations and meals provided by the Institute for Liberal Studies.
+In return, you will be expected to attend, and fully participate in, all seminar sessions.